Fill the Stage

 August 3, 2025 by Daniel Dignan Leave a Comment

 This is one of the most interesting books I’ve ever read.
-It’s about America’s story from its discovery and founding to recent history.
-Overall, Wildred McClay provides a broad overview of significant events, people, and ideas, aiming to show what made America a land of hope.
+It’s the story of America from its discovery and founding to recent times.
+Wildred McClay overviews the significant events, people, and ideas that shaped America, aiming to show what made America a land of hope.

-Events include the unsettlement of Europe, the Revolutionary War, Westward expansion, the Civil War, industrialization and modernization, the World Wars, and more.
+Events include the unsettlement of Europe, Christopher Columbus’s journeys to the New World, the Revolutionary War, Westward expansion, the Civil War, industrialization and modernization, the World Wars, the Cold War, and more.
+Highlighted leaders include George Washington, Thomas Jefferson, Abraham Lincoln, and Franklin Roosevelt.

 Filed Under: Leadership Tagged With: Land of Hope, Wilfred McClay